 You give glam2 a set of sequences, and it finds the strongest motif shared by these sequences.
 More exactly, glam2 gives you an alignment of segments of the sequences.
-Each sequence contributes at most one segment to the alignment. glam2 assigns scores to alignments: the score favours alignment of similar residues, and disfavours insertions and deletions, but less so if they repeatedly occur at the same, presumably fragile, positions. glam2 attempts to find a maximal-scoring alignment for your sequences.
+Each sequence contributes at most one segment to the alignment. glam2 assigns scores to alignments: the score favors alignment of similar residues, and disfavors insertions and deletions, but less so if they repeatedly occur at the same, presumably fragile, positions. glam2 attempts to find a maximal-scoring alignment for your sequences.

 Biological sequences often have strong similarities that are not interesting.
 These strong similarities need to be removed before weaker motifs can be found.
 Here are some common cases:

 To use glam2 effectively, you need to understand roughly how it works. glam2 starts from a random alignment, and makes many small, random changes to it, which are designed to find high-scoring alignments in the long run.
 The longer you let it run, the more likely it is to find a maximal-scoring alignment.

 To check that a reproducible, high-scoring motif has been found, the whole procedure is run several (e.g. 10) times from different starting alignments.
 If all runs produce identical alignments, we have maximum confidence that this is the optimal motif.
 (To gain even more confidence, consider varying the initial motif width: see below.)
 If a few of the runs produce different, lower-scoring motifs, we still have high confidence.
 If all the runs produce completely different alignments, we have low confidence, and the run-length needs to be increased.